Paiiimannnoitla/General-Affairs-Page-Construction/remake/log.md

 			-- finished
 	127. Clear but not delete the only step in a chapter -- processing
-	128. BUG:Delete intro should delete a chapter
+	128. Delete intro should delete a chapter
-		-- processing
+		-- finished
 ---
 	## 2023.11.10		version 0.6.2 -- SOP-build
 	-- Fix bug
+	-- Function enhancement
+	# Added
+	1. When delete the intro delete whole chapter instead -- finished
 	# Fixed
 	1. Fix the bug that error when no selected
 		-- finished